bizz84/flutter-tips-and-tricks/tips/0206-update-android-project/index.md

-# Script to Update Android Project
+# Script to Update the Android Project Settings

 Tired of dealing with Gradle and other build errors on Android? 🤮

 Me too!
 So, I built a script to fix it all at once:

 - Gradle version
 - Java version
 - NDK version